GRE® Preparation Online

-- There’s nothing worse than sitting on a question, knowing you could solve it, if only you were able to rack your brains & remember the formula!
-Create a formula book that you update & can revise from regularly - or just download the GRE® Math Formula Book for a Perfect 170.
-It contains all the formulae you’ll ever need for your GRE® preparation, organized in one place.
+- There’s nothing worse than sitting on a question, knowing that you could solve it, if only you could remember the formula!
+Create a formula book that you update and revise from regularly - or simply just download the GRE® Math Formula Book for a perfect 170.
+It contains all the formulae you will ever need for your GRE® preparation, organized in one place.

 eBook: GRE® Math Formula Book for a perfect 170

-- If you’re tracking yourself with a watch, don’t.
-You’re not allowed to wear a watch to the exam.
+- If you keep track of your time with a watch during practice , don’t.
+Remember you are not allowed to wear a watch in the exam.
 Instead, familiarize yourself with using an online timer that helps you keep track of time!
-If you feel you’re stuck on a single question, flag it for review and move onto the next.
-You can always come back to the questions you’ve flagged once you’ve attempted the rest.
+If you feel you are stuck on a single question, flag it for review and move onto the next.
+You can always revisit the questions you have flagged after completing the rest.

-- Dream of scoring a perfect 170 in Quants?
-Watch this video to know what every Quants top-scorer has in common
+- Dream of scoring a perfect 170 in Quant?
+Watch this video to know what every Quant top-scorer has in common

 Analytical Writing Assessment - Getting a 4+ Score

-The GRE® exam starts with the AWA Section.
-Although it’s often overlooked by students as it’s scored separately and doesn’t form a part of the final GRE® score, universities have a separate cutoff for the AWA score too, which usually hovers around the 4.0 mark.
+The GRE® exam starts with the AWA section.
+Although it is often overlooked by students as it is scored separately and does not form a part of the final GRE® score, universities have a separate cutoff for the AWA score too, which usually hovers around the 4.0 mark.

-Your AWA score assumes special importance when applying to Ph.D. or thesis-centric programs, where you’ll be required to write a lot of well-researched, analytical content so if you’re applying to one, your GRE® preparation will be incomplete without a healthy dose of AWA practice.
+Your AWA score assumes special importance when applying to Ph.D. or thesis-centric programs, where you’ll be required to write a lot of well-researched, analytical content.
+So if you are applying to one, your GRE® preparation will be especially incomplete without a healthy dose of AWA practice.

-Students get 1 hour to complete 2 essay tasks on the AWA section - Analyze an Issue & Analyze an Argument!
+You get 30 minutes to complete one essay task in the AWA section - Analyze an Issue!

 In order to score a 4 and above on the AWA, first, you've got to know what this section constitutes!
 Take a look at the factors you need to get complete clarity on, before commencing your AWA prep.